-Hazrat Maulvi Abdul Raheem Nayyar Sahibra was introduced to Ahmadiyyat by Haji Habib Ur Rahman Sahibra.
-He was in his 5th or 6th grade, when Haji Habib Sahib taught him about Ahmadiyyat and gave him a few books to read as well.
-Nayyar Sahib was content with his belief and in 1901, he took Bai’at at the hand of the Promised Messiahas.
+The introduction to Ahmadiyyat came to Hazrat Maulvi Abdul Raheem Nayyar Sahibra through the guidance of Haji Habib Ur Rahman Sahibra.
+It was during his 5th or 6th grade that Haji Habib Sahibra imparted knowledge about Ahmadiyyat and provided him with several books to peruse.
+Nayyar Sahib found solace in his newfound belief, culminating in his formal initiation through Bai’at at the hands of the Promised Messiahas in 1901.

-Nayyar Sahibra sailed from London to Freetown, in Sierra Leone.
-While in Freetown Nayyar Sahib delivered a lecture at a mosque in Fourah Bay, in the east end of the city at the request of the city’s chief Imam.
-Although at least six people are said to have conveyed their adherence to the Ahmadiyya Movement in Sierra Leone as early as 1916 after being influenced by the circulation of Ahmadiyya literature from neighbouring West African nations, no conversions were recorded following Nayyar Sahib’s visit.
+Nayyar Sahibra embarked on a voyage from London to the coastal city of Freetown in Sierra Leone.
+During his stay in Freetown, Nayyar Sahibra delivered a lecture at a mosque located in Fourah Bay, situated in the eastern part of the city, upon the invitation of the local chief Imam.
+It is worth noting that although reports indicate that at least six individuals had expressed their affiliation with the Ahmadiyya Movement in Sierra Leone as early as 1916, having been influenced by the distribution of Ahmadiyya literature from neighboring West African nations, no formal conversions were documented following Nayyar Sahib’s visit.

-Hazrat Maulvi Abdul Raheem Nayyar Sahibra had the desire to propagate the message of Islam to the British people.
-Therefore, he decided to go out and practise speeches in the English language.
-Ultimately, Maulana Nayyar Sahibra travelled to England in 1923 and took charge of the mission from Mubarak Ali Sahib.
-He carefully studied the social, cultural, political, civil and religious conditions there and started work without wasting any time.
+Hazrat Maulvi Abdul Raheem Nayyar Sahibra nurtured a fervent desire to propagate the message of Islam among the British populace.
+Consequently, he resolved to venture abroad and hone his oratory skills in the English language.
+In due course, Maulana Nayyar Sahibra embarked on a journey to England in 1923, assuming the responsibilities of the mission from Mubarak Ali Sahib.
+Diligently observing and analyzing the social, cultural, political, civil, and religious landscape of the country, he wasted no time in initiating his endeavors.

-Throughout his stay in England, Hazrat Nayyar Sahibra continued his efforts through public speeches, catering for the guests of the Promised Messiahas, Quran classes etc. He displayed an immense love for the service of the Jama’at.
+Throughout his sojourn in England, Hazrat Nayyar Sahibra dedicated himself to various undertakings such as delivering public speeches, attending to the guests of the Promised Messiahas, conducting Quran classes, and exhibiting an unwavering devotion to serving the Jama’at.

-Maulana Abdul Raheem Nayyarra was present when the Hazrat Khalifatul Masih IIra visited the city of London to lay the foundation of the London Mosque in 1924, he accompanied him back to India.
+When Hazrat Khalifatul Masih IIra visited the city of London in 1924 to lay the foundation of the London Mosque, Maulana Abdul Raheem Nayyarra was present and accompanied him on his return to India.

 (More Information to be added)